 - Maturity: the interest is paid at the end of the term.

-Before your account reaches maturity, you have to notify your institution of what you wish to do with your money, whether you decide to collect or transfer it to another term deposit.
-If you do not notify them of your instructions before this time, your account may automatically roll over for the same term but the interest rate will not necessarily be the same as it rolls over to whatever the current rate is for that term.
+Before your account reaches maturity, you should notify your institution of what you wish to do with your money, whether you decide to collect or transfer it to another term deposit.
+If you do not notify them of your instructions before this time, your account may automatically roll over for the same term, but not necessarily the same interest rate, as it will roll over to whatever the current rate is for that term.

-Interest paid to different account
+- Interest paid to different account

-There are a range of financial institutions including banks, credit unions and building societies that offer term deposits accounts.
-However each one may offer a different interest rate, term and features so it’s worth your while to compare term deposits online at RateCity.
-That way you can find one with a higher interest rate and with the features that suit your needs.
+- Who offers term deposits?
+There are a range of financial institutions that offer term deposit accounts, including banks, credit unions and building societies.
+However, each one may offer a different interest rate, term and features, so it’s worth comparing term deposits online at RateCity, to find one with an interest rate and features that suit your needs.

 - How many people will hold the account – you may be able to add more than one person